 Sirona Moisuturising Lube Tube

-Applying a pea-sized amount of the Sirona Moisturising Lube Tube on the vaginal opening can enable painless and seamless insertion of the menstrual cup.
+Applying a pea-sized amount of Moisturising lubricants on the vaginal opening can enable painless and seamless insertion of the menstrual cup.
 Packed with the goodness of natural ingredients like Tasmanaian pepper fruit and riberry fruit, it can help you a great deal during the initial phase of getting used to a menstrual cup.
 The best part?
 It doesn’t disturb the natural acidic pH down there and is safe to use multiple times in a day.

 Sirona Menstrual Cup Wash

 Your menstrual cup may not stay in place or open up properly inside if its suction holes are clogged.
-Enter: Sirona Menstrual Cup Wash.
-Made with mild and natural surfactants, it removes microbes and unclogs the holes without degrading the silicone of the menstrual cup.
+Enter Menstrual Cup Wash Made with mild and natural surfactants, it removes microbes and unclogs the holes without degrading the silicone of the menstrual cup.
 It also deodourises the cup and is super-safe for the skin.

 Featured Image: Pexels